 The difference between crystal sugar and granulated sugar is that crystal sugar is slightly less sweet in taste.
 So feel free to substitute it with granulated sugar.

 Below is a recap of how I made this dish.I hope you enjoy making this tasty sugar braised chicken wings at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please give a rating and share it with your friends!

 - Fill a large pot with 4 cups of cold water, add the chicken wings and bring to boil over high heat , keep boiling for about 2 minutes until the chicken wings have changed color.